alokg-812/IIT-Madras/Java/Week5/README.md

     }
     ```

-2.  **More Generous Array Copy (Subtyping)** ]
+2.  **More Generous Array Copy (Subtyping)**
-    To allow copying a subclass array into a superclass array, generics use the `extends` keyword to define constraints between type variables, 410].
+    To allow copying a subclass array into a superclass array, generics use the `extends` keyword to define constraints between type variables.

     ```java
     public static <S extends T, T> // S must be a Subtype of T